zjnolen/uppmax-smk-profile/README.md

 call other partitions when resources need them.
 This is *very* similar to how the advanced argument conversion used to work in the profile, which has now been deprecated.

+### Set-up

+Same as the original profile, but replace with this repo:

+    # create config directory that snakemake searches for profiles (or use something else)
+    profile_dir="${HOME}/.config/snakemake"
+    mkdir -p "$profile_dir"
+    # use cookiecutter to create the profile in the config directory
+    template="gh:zjnolen/uppmax-smk-profile"
+    cookiecutter --output-dir "$profile_dir" "$template"

+When prompted, select 'rackham' from the cluster specific profile options.
+Everything else works the same as the original profile.

 ## Introduction